solliancenet/microsoft-postgres-docs-project/labs/04_postgres_ai.md

 The `azure_ai` extension allows you to integrate Azure OpenAI and Azure Cognitive Services into your database.
 To enable the extension in your database, follow the steps below:

-1. Add the extension to your allowlist as described in [how to use PostgreSQL extensions](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#how-to-use-postgresql-extensions).

-2. Verify that the extension was successfully added to the allowlist by running the following from the `psql` command prompt:
+1. Verify that the extension was successfully added to the allowlist by running the following from the `psql` command prompt:

     ```sql
     SHOW azure.extensions;
     ```

-3. Install the `azure_ai` extension using the [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html) command.
+2. Install the `azure_ai` extension using the [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html) command.

     ```sql
-    CREATE EXTENSION azure_ai;
+    CREATE EXTENSION IF NOT EXISTS azure_ai;
     ```

 ### Task 3: Review the objects contained within the `azure_ai` extension